-Besides being a place for me to safely share and vent, my blog’s purpose is also to inform, so here are Mayo Clinic’s links to the explanation of these terms if you are interested in learning about something you probably don’t really want to learn about.
+Besides being a place to safely share and vent, my blog’s purpose is also to inform, so click on those Mayo Clinic links above for the explanation of these terms if you are interested in learning about something you probably don’t really want to learn about.

 After surgeon number one finishes up, surgeon number two will be stepping in to complete a few finishing touches on my reconstruction project.
 Many of you know exactly what this means.
 If you don’t, trust me, it’s probably better that way.

 The fun just never ends.

 I have consulted five doctors about this particular hurdle.
-I even put my plastic surgeon on the spot and forced him to throw in his two cents worth, although he did half-jokingly say, “Don’t quote me on this one, it’s not my area of expertise!
+I even put my plastic surgeon on the spot and forced him to throw in his two cents worth, although he did half-jokingly say, “Don’t quote me on this one, it’s not my area of expertise.”
 He’s always such a wise guy.
 He did agree with the rest of them.

 So why has coming to terms with this particular surgery been so difficult?